If you measure a marketing activity’s value by how much companies are willing to invest in it, lead generation is clearly near the top of the heap.

 Almost every marketer will have times in their professional life where a mastery of both sides will come in handy, and almost every business can benefit from employing a mixture of the two as well.

-There’s always more to learn about generating leads, so remember to come back next week for the next installment in our series on this topic.
+There’s always more to learn about generating leads, so remember to come back next week for the next instalment in our series on this topic.

 If you’re already hungry for more, however, you can join us for immediate access to more information that every marketer should know.